Skip to content

 The default cluster includes:

-• Head node: 15 CPUs, 48 Gi memory, no GPUs
+• Head node: 1 CPU, 4 Gi memory, no GPUs (control plane only — Ray num-cpus=0)

-• 1 worker group: autoscaling 0–1 workers (0 initial), 15 CPUs, 48 Gi memory
+• 1 worker group: autoscaling 0–1 workers (0 initial), 1 CPU, 2 Gi memory per worker

-• Autoscaling: enabled (Ray v2 in-tree autoscaler)
+• Autoscaling: enabled (KubeRay in-tree autoscaler)

-• Services: Jupyter notebook + SSH enabled
+• Services: Jupyter notebook, code-server, and SSH enabled

 Autoscaling clusters